22 Essential iPad Apps For College Students (+5 Awesome Games)

 The reason I prefer iBooks is because it tries to provide a more “real” reading experience.
 Your books are organized on a beautiful wooden shelf, instead of just floating on the screen.
 The app also has page-turning animations, which look much better than Kindle’s simple slide-like interface; this feature alone makes reading with iBooks a joy.

-Once OS X Mavericksreleases, you’ll also be able to read your iBooks purchases on your Mac as well.
-However, if you already have a Kindle device, or need to access your content on a Windows PC as well, the Kindle app may sync up better with your life.
+releases, you’ll also be able to read your iBooks purchases on your Mac as well.
+However, if you already have a Kindle device, or need to access your content on a Windows PC as well, the may sync up better with your life.

 In college, we get ridiculous reading loads dumped into our laps.
 Ever wished for a faster way of getting through it all? (without just skipping it)